 SUMMING UP

-Blackdown Tableland was an unexpected little gem on our Queensland winter trip last year.
+Blackdown Tableland is an unexpected little gem in Central Queensland.

 I didn’t expect Rainbow Waters (Gudda Gumoo) Gorge to be as serene and stunningly beautiful as it was, and really quite enjoyed all the walks.
 The views around Gudda Gumoo, both from down the gorge at the rock pool and from above, were brilliant and if you’re a bit of rock scrambler, plan more than 1.5 hours to do this walk.

-In winter, Blackdown Tableland was fairly foggy, drizzly and cool, though the sun did try and poke through here and there.
+In winter, Blackdown Tableland can be fairly foggy, drizzly and cool, though the sun did try and poke through here and there.

 MORE INFORMATION

 Camping options are mostly limited to camping at Munall camping area.
-Read more about what to expect in my review.
+Read more about what to expect in my camping guide.

 You can find a map of Blackdown Tableland here.
 For more information, including details on current park alerts (e.g. fire bans), check Queensland Parks & Wildlife Service.